 I want to give credit to Larrisa Sand of Sand Studios for a discussion I had with her about her work on the San Francisco dispensary “Spark”.
 Her experience in what worked and what more importantly what did not work was informative.

 The requirements and challenges for each retailer and their brand are constantly changing and we’ve come up with an approach that is riding that wave.
 It’s exciting and we’re thrilled to be on the cutting edge of new types of “green” architecture.
-Interactive Resources provides a broad range of services for the cannabis industry with extensive experience in the design of grow operations and more recently processing, extraction (soon to be published), distribution, packaging and larger campus design.
+Interactive Resources, Inc. provides a broad range of services for the cannabis industry with extensive experience in the design of grow operations and more recently processing, extraction (soon to be published), distribution, packaging and larger campus design.